-Enroll in IDS 250 Writing the Portfolio, a three semester credit course in which you first clarify educational and career plans and write a learning autobiography and educational plan.
+Enroll in IDST 250 Writing the Portfolio, a three semester credit course in which you first clarify educational and career plans and write a learning autobiography and educational plan.
 The learning autobiography and educational plan become the first sections of the portfolio.
 You are given specific instruction on how to describe, analyze, and document prior learning experiences.

 College credit for life experience is earned by demonstrating that prior learning is equivalent to specific college courses.
 For example, a small business owner may have acquired both the practical and theoretical knowledge equivalent to BUS 423 Entrepreneurship and BUS 321 Marketing.